SAP-samples/teched2023-AD267/exercises/rap/exercises/ex99/README.md

    ![Connection Settings](images/120_create_a_new_abap_project.png)

 4. In the *Logon to System* dialogue enter the following data.
-The user for you and the password are provided to you by the instructors
+You will be using the ABAP user given to you by the instructors

    - Client: 100
    - User: lowcode###